Study abroad financial considerations

 Details of the reduced tuition fees for a study abroad year can be found on the tuition fees for study abroad and work placements page

 You will be able to access your Student Maintenance Loan as normal to help you finance your study abroad year.
-Find out more on the Applying for your student loan page.
+Find out more on the Applying for your student loan and Tuition fee and maintenance loan eligibility and amounts pages.

 Ad hoc institutional costs